Kings III Emergency Pool Phones

 After a rigorous review process, Kings III’s emergency phone host control panel used in commercial and multifamily buildings across the US, is now FirstNet Ready® and ready for use on the FirstNet® high-speed broadband communications platform.
 Currently being the sole elevator and pool emergency phone equipment provider capable of accessing the communications fast lane on the dedicated network, we’re looking at setting a new precedent for life safety standards at public buildings across the country.

+- What happens when you press the call button on an elevator?
 If using a code-compliant system, when pushed, a call button in an elevator should initiate a phone call in which the elevator passenger is able to connect and speak to someone who is designated to answer calls placed from the elevator cab.
 Who is doing the answering will vary by answering service utilized and the system that is in place.

+- Are emergency phones required in elevators?
 Yes– an emergency elevator phone is required in any public elevator in the United States.
 You can visit our code database to determine more specific system requirements by state, including what is required of the answering service that responds to emergency calls.

+- How do elevator emergency phones work?
 Simply put, these phones allow for people within an elevator cab who may need help to connect to someone (typically an answering service) outside of the elevator via a phone line connection, whether it be cellular or landline.
 See how to test for a compliant phone here.

+- What are blue light emergency phones?
 Blue light emergency phones are typically in public areas, such as parking lots, sidewalks, and campuses, but they can be used in any location.
 They have the same functionality as other emergency phones but, rather than using a wall mount, these phones are marked by a tower and lights to make them distinguishable and easy to find.
 (Kings III offers blue as well as several other color options.)
 It’s important for your property’s safety that you identify all key areas on your premises that may require additional safety systems, answering service, and assistance beyond relying on tenants’ cell phones.
 Any common area should be considered as a potential area to add an emergency communications device.